DarinShapiroMS/IotEdgeTicketSubmissionServices/README.md

 The Edge components that run outside of Azure include..
 1. A Windows Server or Client.
 2. [EFLOW](https://learn.microsoft.com/en-us/azure/iot-edge/iot-edge-for-linux-on-windows?view=iotedge-1.4) (Azure IoT Edge for Linux on Windows).
-3. Custom C# modules to host a local web API and collect metrics for observability.
+3. Custom C# modules to host a Sql Edge db, a fake data generator, and a Sync module.
 ### To Deploy Azure Infrasructure
 After cloning this repo locally, navigate to the [BicepDeployment Directory](..BicepDeployment/) and execute the following commands in an elevated PowerShell terminal (Azure CLI required).
 ```PowerShell